 Cache Mode

-The cache mode can be set at different granularities such as global or request level.
-When set globally, all Method instances created from the same alova instance will inherit the setting.
+Cache mode can be set at different granularities, such as global or request level.
+When set globally, all method instances created by the same alova instance will inherit the setting.

-Whether to use the cache mode and which cache mode to use depends on the scenario.
-The usage scenarios of different cache modes will be mentioned below when introducing different cache modes separately.
+Whether to use cache mode and which cache mode to use depends on the scenario.
+The following will mention their usage scenarios when introducing different cache modes separately.

-Memory mode is generally used to solve the performance consumption caused by frequent requests for the same data in a short period of time (minutes or seconds).
-For example, when you are writing a todo details page, you may think that users will frequently click on the todo list Check the details, if the user does not repeatedly request the interface when repeatedly viewing a certain detail, and can return the data immediately, the colleague who improves the response speed also reduces the pressure on the server.
-At this point we can set the response data cache for a todo detail Method instance.
+In the client, refreshing the page cache will invalidate it.
+The memory mode is generally used to solve the performance consumption caused by frequent requests for the same data in a short period of time (several minutes or seconds).
+For example, when you are writing a todo detail page, you may think that users will frequently click to view details in the todo list.
+If the user repeatedly views a certain detail, the interface will no longer be requested repeatedly, and the data can be returned immediately, which improves the response speed and reduces the server pressure.
+At this time, we can set the response data cache for a todo detail method instance.

 alovaInstance.GET('/todo/list', {